otto-de/is_vault_gcp_auth_example/README.md

 * application-name

 ## Put in credentials.json
-By default the app is configured to read out a file called credentials.json which is places directly inside the classpath on root level.
+By default, the app is configured to read out a file called credentials.json which is places directly inside the classpath on root level.
 In this file you need to add your service account key data in a json format.

 To get the key you need to generate it, to generate it, just click the "Add Key" Button on google console and generate a json key.
 ![](docs/add_key.png)

+Set the GOOGLE_APPLICATION_CREDENTIALS to the path of the json file.

+`export GOOGLE_APPLICSTION_CREDENTIALS=/path/to/your/json`

 ## Run the application
 after putting in all the information you can start the app by typing:

 `mvn spring-boot:run`

+## Deploy to Cloud Run
+Set up your local gcloud and set a project after that you can run following command to deploy it to Cloud Run

+`gcloud run deploy --service-account=<YOUR_SERVICE_ACCOUNT_EMAIL>`

 ### Reference Documentation